letsencrypt/acme-spec/draft-barnes-acme.md

 The Replay-Nonce header field SHOULD NOT be included in HTTP request messages.

-### "nonce" (Nonce) header parameter
+### "nonce" (Nonce) JWS header parameter

 The "nonce" header parameter provides a unique value that enables the verifier of a JWS to recognize when replay has occurred.
-When present, the "nonce" header paramete MUST be carried in the protected header of the JWS.
+The "nonce" header paramete MUST be carried in the protected header of the JWS.

-Note that the "nonce" header is not a complete solution for anti-replay.
-In order to detect replay, the verifier of a JWS needs to know that nonce values are non-repeating and unpredictable to an attacker.

 The value of the "nonce" header parameter MUST be an octet string, encoded according to the base64url encoding described in Section 2